Polish Communist Party (2002): Newspaper

-Legal status and attempts at outlawing
+Outlawing procedures

+Ever since the creation of the Polish Communist Party, there have been attempts to outlaw it, often in the form of lawsuits and legal requests made by Polish MPs and ministers.
+The KPP argued that they "have been persecuted since the dawn of their history for promoting communist ideas in capitalist Poland."
 The existence of communist parties in Poland and their activities were legal until 2023 as long as they refer to the ideology of the communist system, bypassing totalitarian methods and practices.
 Similarly, communist symbolism were not prohibited in Poland.
-The Polish Communist Party completely dissociates itself from the use of totalitarian methods.
+The Polish Communist Party completely dissociated itself from the use of totalitarian methods.

+In 2009, the government of Civic Platform and Polish People's Party planned to ban communist symbols and books.
+Elżbieta Radziszewska, the government's "Plenipotentiary for Equality", announced the plans to expand the Polish Penal Code by adding new offences such as "promotion of fascism or other totalitarian systems" and "production of materials associated with totalitarianism".
+The hammer and sickle and the swastika were to be banned as totalitarian symbols, along with Lenin's works.
+The Polish Communist Party condemned these plans, and the party's leader Józef Łachut defending public display of both hammer and sickle as well the swastika, arguing that th former "originated during the struggle of Israeli peasants against the Romans", and speaking of the latter: "It is a symbol of happiness for the people.
+Hindus and Muslims have used it since time immemorial.
+It was Hitler who borrowed this symbol for propaganda purposes.
+But he could not appropriate it, because the swastika means something other than Nazism".
+The party also questioned the logic of banning Lenin's writings, noting that they are studied in Western universities.

 In 2013, Law and Justice activist Bartosz Kownacki requested the party to be banned because of alleged propagation of totalitarianism.
 The prosecutor's office investigated and discontinued the investigation after finding no evidence of a crime.
 From 2015 to 2019, a trial was underway regarding the alleged promotion of the totalitarian system by KPP activists in the magazine Brzask.
 On January 18, 2019, the District Court in Dąbrowa Górnicza found editors of the magazine Brzask innocent of the alleged offenses.
+Although ultimately unsuccessful, Kownacki's legal efforts to outlaw the party resulted in the KPP removing calls for a communist revolution from its program.

 As part of solidarity with the KPP in connection with the court proceedings against it, in 2018 and 2019 protests under Polish embassies organized, among others The Communist Party of Greece, the Communist Party of Belgium and the Communist Party of Britain.
 In Poland, solidarity with the KPP was declared by the Democratic Left Alliance and Workers' Democracy.